Who we are

 - Where there are exigent circumstances, such as where the safety or well-being of an individual or individuals is in imminent danger, and we believe in good faith that the disclosure of account data is reasonably necessary to protect against such harm, we will disclose account data.
 This may include but is not limited to the welfare of a child, or an act of terrorism.

 - We comply with Canadian Bill C-22 as enacted into law in Canada.
 “An act respecting the mandatory reporting of Internet child pornography by persons who provide an Internet service”.
 This means that should we become aware of a user that is using the Hush service for the transmission or storage of Internet child pornography, we are required to report this to the appropriate authorities and preserve data in the user’s account.
-As a result of this notification, we may receive a court order enforceable in British Columbia, Canada, requiring the disclosure of account data.
+As a result of this notification, we may receive an order enforceable in British Columbia, Canada, requiring the disclosure of account data.

 We do not include any personal data in cookies.
 We do not share cookie information with other websites under any circumstances.